humm-devadmin/hummdocs/docs/widgets/price-info/shopify.md

 # Adding Shopify's Price-info Widget

-For adding Price-info Widget to your Website, follow the instruction
+For adding Price-info Widget to your Shopify website, follow the instructions below:

 **Step 1:** Login into Shopify backend/Dashboard